Is it a retinol burn or a retinoid reaction?

 Mix your retinol with your moisturiser to buffer the concentration.

-Do you need high strength vitamin A or Retinol?
+Do you need high-strength vitamin A or Retinol?

 I know, in the last two years, everyone’s jumped on the vitamin A bandwagon.
 And as I’ve already mentioned, vitamin A is a miracle worker.

 Opt for an ester of vitamin A instead.
-Truly.

-I’ve come to the view that a slow, steady drip-feed of vitamin A is the best option, especially if you already have a compromised skin barrier or skin sensitivities.
-A regular and gradual application of a low strength retinyl ester can be just as effective without irritation.
+I’ve come to the view that a slow, steady drip feed of vitamin A is the best option, especially if you already have a compromised skin barrier or skin sensitivities.
+A regular and gradual application of a low-strength retinyl ester can be just as effective without irritation.

-Consider alternatives.
-Low strength vitamin A esters are well tolerated and can be used every day.
-If your skin cannot tolerate retinol on the neck, but you’re still concerned with the skin condition in this area, switch to a collagen-boosting vitamin C formula and LED Light Therapy at home or in a salon or clinic.
+If you struggle as I do with retinol on the neck and chest, but you’re still concerned with the skin condition and want to improve the signs of sun damage, then switch to a collagen-boosting vitamin C formula coupled with LED Light Therapy at home or in a salon or clinic.

 And now you?

-Do you struggle with finding the best retinol for your skin or suffer from retinol reactions?
 If you have more questions, you can reach me here.
 Or, if you’d like help with your current skincare routine, you can book an appointment with me, and we can go through what’s working for you and what’s not.

 See you next time,